Thyroid disease is more common than diabetes and heart disease, but more than half of Americans with it are unaware

 The incident resulted in an MRI scan.
 Adams was not seriously injured, but doctors noticed something unexpected.
 The scan revealed nodules in her lower neck, which suggested thyroid disease.

-“I now realize I had symptoms of a thyroid condition for years,” Adams said.
+“I now realize I had symptoms of the condition for years,” Adams said.
 “I’d had it up to here with not feeling like myself.
 Once I had the MRI results, I knew to seek out an expert, and I found an endocrinologist.”

 What you probably do not know about your thyroid